 - Add only new leads or contacts currently not in Sell.
 Use this option if you are importing all new data, such as adding leads or contacts that have never been imported into Sell before.

 - Only update existing Sell lead or contact with new data from the import file.
-Use this option when you already have leads or contacts in Sell that you’re working, but you have some additional data that you would like to add to their records.
-In order to avoid duplicates and be sure the new data is added to the appropriate lead or contact, you will need to select fields that are present on existing leads or contacts in Sell, so we know to match the new data to the corresponding record.
+Use this option when you already have leads or contacts in Sell that you’re working with, but you have some additional data that you would like to add to their records.
+To avoid duplicates and be sure the new data is added to the appropriate lead or contact, you will need to select fields that are present on existing leads or contacts in Sell, so we know to match the new data to the corresponding record.

 When you select an option that includes updating existing leads or contacts, there is a choice for If data currently in Zendesk Sell does not match data in the import.
 This indicates that you are making changes to your leads or contacts that already exist in Sell.
 The fields that appear on your leads or contacts can either have an existing value or be empty, and this indicates that you have the option for the new data from your file to override these existing field values or to fill an empty field.

 - Update only empty Sell fields with data from the import file.
 Use this option to put data from your import file into existing empty fields, and will not overwrite any fields that currently have a value.

 - Update all existing Sell data with new data from the import file.
 Use this option to overwrite all field values whether empty or not with the data from your import file.

 - Automatically create a custom field to retain both values.
 Use this option to create a new custom fields (usually called Address) or you'll see an additional option if you are importing leads, which you will not see when importing contacts or deals:

 If a lead in the import file already exists as a contact in Zendesk Sell:

 - Import it and create duplicate leads